lexurco/manpager.org_aa/README.txt

    have a licence-comment at the top of each source file.

-   Now I believe that some of the text files I publish via gopher may be subjects of copyright, so I now also have a small notice at the bottom of such files.
+   Now I believe that some of the text files I publish via gopher may be subjects of copyright, so I also have a small notice at the bottom of such files.

 Q: What sort of Unix do you run?